Map is courtesy of Jeff's Maps -- our route is marked in blue.

 We made our way around the bend where Lady Evelyn leads into Sucker Gut.
 We couldn't find the ranger station that was supposed to be on an island on this bend, though it was marked on the map.
 Perhaps we were on the wrong side of the island.
 Heading south now, the waters narrowed and there were nice rock formations on the shoreline on either side.

 As we entered the expanse of Sucker Gut Lake, the wind began to pick up somewhat and we paddled close to the western shore.
 We kept an eye out for a campsite on a point on an island marking the entrance to the channel leading into Betty's Hole.
 I did a double take after seeing this unfortnately-named body of water.
 Spying the site, we turned west again and paddled around to the north of a small island.
-Here, there were a number of logs protruding from the surface, leftover from the flooding that occured after the Montreal River was dammed.
+There, there were a number of logs protruding from the surface, leftover from the flooding that occured after the Montreal River was dammed.

 The north shore of Betty's Hole has a number of inlets and it was a little difficult to see which one was the entrance to Willow Island Creek, the way into Hobart Lake.
 We just kept heading west.
 We eventually paddled past the point of land that juts out from the north shore and got into the shallow western bay.
-Here the wind was quite strong, which easily whipped up whitecaps on this shallow expanse of water.
+There, the wind was quite strong, which easily whipped up whitecaps on this shallow expanse of water.
 We hugged the northern shore, and as we entered Willow Island Creek, a couple of canoists paddled past us in the opposite direction.
 They informed us that Hobart Lake was completely empty of other campers and that we would have our choice of sites.
 This pleased us since there was a prime site on the eastern shore with spectacular views of Maple Mountain.

 We cast a few lines in the creek, which looked like an excellent bass and pike spot.
-Dad hooked into a small bass, but we dared not dawdle, wanting to have first dibs on the site on Hobart, so we moved on after a couple of casts.
-Willow Island Creek was shallow and rocky in spots and we were grateful for the high-water levels, unusual for mid-August.
-Perhaps the dam flow had been decreased to maintain these levels.
+Dad hooked into a small bass, but we dared not dawdle, wanting to have first dibs on the site on Hobart; so we moved on after a couple of casts.
+Willow Island Creek was shallow and rocky in spots and we were grateful for the high water levels, unusual for mid-August.
+Perhaps, the dam flow had been decreased to maintain these levels.

 Within 30 minutes we were paddling up to our site on the eastern shore, which was perched high on a rock facing west with fantastic views of Maple Mountain.
 Someone even left a plastic chair next to the firepit to welcome us.
 The take-out on the site was challenging as the wind was strong by this time and rocks were steep at the only spot we could land our canoe.
-The picture of the site below was taken the following day after the wind disappeared and I could manage a better shot from the water.
+The picture of the site below was taken the following day after the wind had disappeared and I could manage a better shot from the water.

 Now struggling against the wind, it took a bit longer than expected to get across weedy Tupper Lake.
-We were glad that we didn't decide to camp here.
+We were glad that we didn't decide to camp there.
 It's quite a marshy lake and the one site on the east side of the lake didn't look that appealing.
 We had a little trouble finding the take-out to the trail to Maple Mountain as it wasn't signposted.
 We eventually spotted it in behind some reeds as we got closer to the southern shore.
 We knew we weren't the only ones on the trail as we pulled our canoe ashore next to a small Sportspal canoe -- an odd choice of boat to find at this remote location.
-They are known for their lightweight stabilty, but are horrible beasts to paddle.
+They are known for their lightweight stabilty, but are horrible beasts to paddle long distances.

 The trail up to the summit took about 90 minutes.
-According to Hap Wilson's guidebook, there are cabin remains at the take-out but we couldn't see them.
-We passed two young men descending after about 30 minutes in.
+According to Hap Wilson's guidebook, there are cabin remains at the take-out, but we couldn't see them.
+We passed two young men descending after about 30 minutes into the ascent.
 They warned us of the onslaught to come.
 The trail was well-worn and footing was not really an issue, however.
 There were a couple of fairly steep bits leading up to Halfway Lake.
 We were wearing our swimsuits, hoping to have a refreshing dip in this lake, but it looked weedy and muddy upon arrival.
 We couldn't really see a trail leading to a spot where we could swim comfortably, so we pressed on.
 From the lake to the summit, the trail got quite steep.
 It is not for the faint-hearted, especially when one arrives at the "Hillary Step", an old steel ladder from the firetower that is precariously placed against a rock face.
 It moved slightly as we climbed it!
 Looking down over the cliff while doing so is not recommended.

 Arriving at the summit was exhilarating.
 After 90 minutes of walking through dense forest and suddenly emerging at the open and bare summit (ironically so, due to a forest fire started by the children of a forest ranger) at the highest point of land as far as the eye can see was spectacular.